WIFILocation-SCU/Indoor-WI-FI-Location-Research/WiFi-Info-Recorder/README.md

 # WiFi-Info-Recorder
-A WiFi information recorder for Mac OS X. Written in Swift 2.1.
+A WiFi information recorder for macOS.
+Written in Swift 2.1 (4.1 in the latest version).

 Initially designed for my scientific usage.